Five Wineries to Visit on the Southern Illinois Wine Trail

 2655 Water Valley Rd, Cobden, IL 62920

-After tasting, we picked up a bottle to enjoy there, and everyone grabbed a bottle to take home.
-We chose Veraison, a semi-dry red, for the table, and I went with Chambourcin, a dry red, to take with me.
+After tasting, we decided to pick up a bottle to enjoy at the venue, while everyone grabbed bottles to take home.
+We chose Veraison, a semi-dry red, for the table, and I selected Chambourcin, a dry red, to take with me.

 Feather Hills Vineyard